Adding a mini display to show METAR information to the METAR map

 Reply

-1. Sarah Rueker Post author
+1. Metar Map Post author

 If you are used to windows, then the easiest way is to connect to it using a file transfer tool like WinSCP where you can drag and drop the files over to the raspberry pi.